Drop a Class

 How to Drop a Class

 Career and College Promise (CCP) Students

 Dual-enrolled high school students should contact their advisor for assistance dropping a course.
 Students can find their advisor's contact information at the link below.

 Refunds for Dropped Classes

-You'll receive a 100 percent refund if you drop the class before the published start date of the class (as listed in WebAdvisor).
-The start date of the class is not necessarily the first day of class.
-For example, a Tuesday/Thursday class may have a start date of Monday, August 14, but the first day of class would be Tuesday, August 15.
-To get a 100 percent refund, a student would need to drop the class before the August 14 published start date.
+You'll receive a 100 percent refund if you drop the class before the published start-date of the class (as listed in Self-Service).
+The start-date of the class is not necessarily the first day of class.
+For example, a Tuesday/Thursday class may have a start-date of Monday, August 24, but the first day of class would be Tuesday, August 25.
+To get a 100 percent refund, a student would need to drop the class before the August 24 published start-date.

 A 75 percent refund will be made if you officially drop the class before the official 10 percent point of the term.
-Insurance, technology, and student activity fees are not refundable.
+Insurance, technology, and student activity fees are non-refundable for classes dropped after their start-date published in Self-Service.
 A 75 percent refund will be made for a class dropped on the beginning date through the 10 percent point of the class.